a2docs/salters-chemistry/oz/bonding.md

 PDPDs exist between two polar molecules.

 1. The partially positive part of one molecule is attracted to the partially negative part of another molecule.
-2. The parital charges cause weak electrostatic forces of attraction between the molecules.
+2. The partial charges cause weak electrostatic forces of attraction between the molecules.

 ### Hydrogen bonding